zeen101/unipress-api/readme.txt

 * UniPress API is GPL.

 == Changelog ==

+= 1.18.9 =
+* Fixed bug with package 0
+* Added level price and expiry based on LP level until we can get package info

 = 1.18.8 =
 * Fixed bug that made Pushing Notifications setting look off when it was on